Gohla/pie/tutorial/src/2_top_down/index.md

 {{#include ../../gen/2_top_down/4_store/b_module.rs.diff:4:}}
 ```

-This module is not public, as users of the library should not interact with the store.
+This module is private, as users of the library should not interact with the store.
+Only `Context` implementations will use the store.

 Create the `pie/src/store.rs` file and add the following to get started: